 Other integral parts of our District Improvement Plan are the Academic Programs and Academic Support Programs Improvement Plans.
 These are an in-depth review and assessment of such valuable system-wide programs as Special Education, Literacy, Student Support Services, Health Services, and English Language Learners.
 These programs set goals that are integrated with the District Improvement Plan’s overall goal to sustain and enhance the learning opportunities of every student.
-(Academic Program Improvement Plans: Career and Technical Education, English Language Learners, Literacy, Early Childhood, Special Education, Title I; Academic Support Program Improvement Plans: Health Services, Technology & Training, Student Support Services, Safety and Security)
+(Academic Program Improvement Plans: Career and Technical Education, English Language Learners, Literacy, Early Childhood, Special Education, Title I; Academic Support Program Improvement Plans: Health Services, Technology & Training, Student Support Services)